Updated: Oct 18, 2020

 To join the session please sign up HERE

 Become A Children's TV Presenter Workshop.
-Helen's has announced her next date for her Become A Children's TV Presenter workshop on Saturday 19th September in London.
+Helen's has announced her next date for her Become A Children's TV Presenter workshop on Saturday 28th November in our Oxford Venue.
 You can book your place online HERE or by emailing email@example.com